 Read Our Blogs

-Just in time for spring break, libraries across Virginia have a new resource available to help families explore and enjoy the natural world thanks to a partnership between the Library of Virginia, Virginia State Parks and the Science Museum of Virginia.
-235 libraries are receiving four nature backpacks each to make available for families to check out and learn about nature in their backyard, local park, or at one of Virginia’s 42 state parks
+Libraries across Virginia have a resource available to help families explore and enjoy the natural world thanks to a partnership between the Library of Virginia, Virginia State Parks and the Science Museum of Virginia.
+235 libraries received four nature backpacks each to make available for families to check out and learn about nature in their backyard, local park, or at one of Virginia’s 43 state parks.

 “Today children spend less time outdoors and even less immersed in nature-based activities,” commented Craig Seaver, Former Virginia State Parks Director.
 “These backpacks will provide opportunities for families to venture out to a park.”